npmacedo/gpx-heatmap/README.md

 cargo run --release
 ```

-To move a camera use the arrows keys or move the mouse with the right button pressed.
+Use the left mouse button to rotate, right button to pan, scroll wheel to move inwards/outwards.